 Use a ratcheting socket wrench to tighten the lag bolts until they’re flush with the material.

-You can also use a powered drill to do this if you have the right bit.
+You can also use a powered drill to do this if you don’t have the right wrench.
 If you’re going to go this route go slow and steady.
 Overtightening can cause the bolt to snap off inside the material – leaving you with a serious headache.

 Remove the clamps, and voila – you’ve got yourself a rock-solid faster that will last the test of time.